-In this article we are going to see how to remove duplicate vertices in Blender, vertices that are overlapping other vertices or very close to each other and can cause 3D model visualization problems.
+Sometimes we have a lot of unwanted geometry in our models, in this article we are going to see how to remove duplicate vertices in Blender, that is to say vertices that are overlapping other vertices or very close to each other and can cause 3D model visualization problems.

-🟢 How to REMOVE DUPLICATED VERTICES in Blender
+In this video we see how to REMOVE DUPLICATED VERTICES in Blender.

 To begin with we have the following cube that at first sight seems normal, however if we see the information of its polygons we notice something strange, this cube has 11 vertices although it seems to have only 8, this means that there are other vertices and probably they are overlapped with the others.